Nova Scotia’s Community Housing Growth Fund (CHGF)

-The Community Housing Growth Fund (CHGF) offers financial resources to support Nova Scotia’s non-profit and co-operative housing sector.
-It is introduced and financed by the Nova Scotia government in answer to the recommendation from the Nova Scotia Affordable Housing Commission tabled in 2021.
+The Community Housing Growth Fund (CHGF) provides financial resources to support non-profit and co-operative housing in Nova Scotia.
+It was established by and is funded by the Government of Nova Scotia in response to the 2021 recommendations of the Nova Scotia Affordable Housing Commission.

-The fund provides money, new tools and expertise, empowering community housing providers to increase the supply of affordable housing options through three grants programs and one investment:
+The fund provides money, new tools and expertise, enabling community housing providers to increase their supply of affordable housing options.

 Planning and Pre-Development